 Bigtable: Qwik Start - Command Line

-cbt command line utility to connect to a Cloud Bigtable instance, and read and write data in a table.
+cbt command line to connect to a Cloud Bigtable instance, perform basic administrative tasks, and read and write data in a table.

 Setup and Requirements

 - Access to a standard internet browser (Chrome browser recommended).

 - Time.
 Note the lab’s Completion time in Qwiklabs.
 This is an estimate of the time it should take to complete all steps.
 Plan your schedule so you have time to complete the lab.
 Once you start the lab, you will not be able to pause and return later (you begin at step 1 every time you start a lab).